1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

 1. Sign in to the Google Cloud console and activate Cloud Shell: <https://console.cloud.google.com?cloudshell=true>

-2. Create a new revision of your SCIM Bridge deployment using the latest version of the [`op-scim-bridge-gw.yaml`](./op-scim-bridge-gw.yaml) Cloud Run services YAMLL from this directory in our repository:
+2. Create a new revision of your SCIM Bridge deployment using the latest version of the [`op-scim-bridge-gw.yaml`](./op-scim-bridge-gw.yaml) Cloud Run services YAML from this directory in our repository:

     ```sh
     curl --silent --show-error \